Supply Chain Human Rights Due Diligence

 Suppliers are among the stakeholders for whom addressing adverse human rights impacts is a high priority, but since they are not part of the Epson Group, we have implemented separate programs specifically for suppliers worldwide.

-To ensure that the Epson Group Supplier Guidelines are understood by our suppliers, we provide the guidelines in six languages (English, Japanese, Chinese, Spanish, Portuguese, and Thai).
+To ensure that the Epson Group Supplier Guidelines are understood by our suppliers, we provide the guidelines in seven languages (English, Japanese, Chinese, Spanish, Portuguese, Thai, and Indonesian).
 The guidelines are available on our website, and Epson Group companies in Japan and abroad communicate the guidelines to all suppliers.
-We also obtain written agreement to observe the guidelines from major suppliers.
+We also obtain a written agreement to observe the guidelines from major suppliers.

 (2) Education through human rights seminars

-We believe supplier understanding is essential for ensuring that human rights are respected throughout the supply chain.
-To help build understanding, in 2021 and 2022, we conducted human rights seminars facilitated by an expert consultant.
-These seminars helped to better educate suppliers about the requirements and issues surrounding business and human rights.
+We believe that supplier understanding is essential for ensuring that human rights are respected throughout the supply chain.
+To help build understanding, we have been conducting annual human rights seminars facilitated by an expert consultant since 2021.
+These seminars help to better educate suppliers about the requirements and issues surrounding business and human rights.

 (3) Implementing due diligence through SAQ and corrective actions